 make config=debug, the default make configuration target.

 config=debug will create DWARF symbols, and add slower assertions to ponyc, but not to the generated binaries.
-For those you can omit DWARF symbols with the
+For those, you can omit DWARF symbols with the

 -p take a

 -p paths.
-But if you want the generated binary to accept such a path to find a dynamic library at your client system, you need to handle that in your source code by yourself.
+But if you want the generated binary to accept such a path to find a dynamic library on your client system, you need to handle that in your source code by yourself.
 See the

 options package for this.